Caution: Some people may find parts of this content confronting or distressing.

 From 2017 to 2021, around two-thirds of all deaths by suicide had at least one or more psychosocial risk factor identified.
 The types of psychosocial risk factors associated with deaths by suicide were age dependent and differed throughout the lifespan.

 Most frequently occurring psychosocial risk factors in coroner-certified suicide deaths by age and sex, Australia, 2021.

-The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2019.
+The horizontal bar graph shows the proportion of coroner-certified deaths by suicide with psychosocial risk factors identified in males in Australia in 2021.
 The user can choose to view the data by sex, by age groups, and by the number of deaths by suicide with psychosocial risk factors identified.
-The risk factor identified in the greatest proportion of coroner-certified deaths by suicide in males at all ages was a ‘personal history of self-harm’ followed by ‘disruption of family by separation and divorce'.
-Data for 2017 and 2018 are also available to view.

 From 2017 to 2021:

 There is no national standard for the collection of data on psychosocial factors—each state and territory has its own legislation and processes relating to coroner-certified deaths meaning that the type of information collected and held by the NCIS database differs slightly by jurisdiction.
 Also, due to the method used for the collection of data, protective factors are not included.

 The ABS reviewed and coded psychosocial risk factors (defined as social processes and social structures which can have an interaction with individual thought, behaviour and/or health outcomes) associated with deaths by suicide in 2017 through a review of police, toxicology and pathology reports and coronial findings held by the NCIS.
 The AIHW is working with the ABS to continue this work and embed psychosocial risk factors in future national mortality data sets.